pehringer/finches/README.md

 ```

-Finches is a library that uses linear genetic programming (LGP) to evolve functions from of input-output examples.
+Finches uses linear genetic programming (LGP) to evolve functions from input-output examples.
+The name finches comes from Darwin's finches, the canonical example of the Theory of Evolution.

 # Use Cases